piratecash/pirate/doc/developer-notes.md

 - DumpAddresses : Dumps IP addresses of nodes to peers.dat.

-- ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

 - ThreadRPCServer : Remote procedure call handler, listens on port 9998 for connections and services them.

 - Shutdown : Does an orderly shutdown of everything.